 35.3.5.3 Multi-link tear down procedure

-(#2377)For an MLD to tear down the setup links between the MLD and an associated peer MLD, one of the STAs affiliated with the MLD shall send (#6274)a Disassociation frame to the STA affiliated with the peer MLD on the corresponding link that is enabled (see 35.3.7.1.1 (General)), (#1055)and the MLD and the peer MLD shall follow the MLD disassociation procedure as described in 11.3 (STA authenticationAuthentication and association(#2277)).
+(#2377)For an MLD to tear down the setup links between the MLD and an associated peer MLD, one of the STAs affiliated with the MLD shall send (#6274)a Disassociation frame to the STA affiliated with the peer MLD on on any setup links subject to additional constraints (see 35.3.7 (Link management))(#5288), (#1055)and the MLD and the peer MLD shall follow the MLD disassociation procedure as described in 11.3 (STA authenticationAuthentication and association(#2277)).

 After multi-link teardown, all the non-AP STAs affiliated with the non-AP MLD and the non-AP MLD are in the unassociated state (see 11.3.2 (State variables))(#6276).